MoaazMagDii/SnowRush/README.md

 Traditional implementations often suffer from tightly coupled architecture, insecure authentication mechanisms, poor scalability, and difficult maintenance.

-SnowRush addresses these challenges by providing a modern RESTful backend built with ASP.NET Core that follows Clean Architecture principles and industry best practices.
+SnowRush addresses these challenges by providing a modern RESTful backend built with ASP.NET Core that follows industry best practices.
 The system offers role-based authorization, Stripe payment integration, Cloudinary image management, efficient database access using Entity Framework Core, and a modular architecture that is easy to extend and maintain.

 ---